 Looking for a fantastic make-ahead vegetarian canape for your next dinner party?
 Look not further than my Mushroom and Caramelised Onion Polenta Bites.
 Want to make them vegan?
 Swap the cheese for nutritional yeast for a fantastic vegan-friendly canape.

 Mushrooms are such a versatile vegetable and a wonderful inclusion on your festive menu, particularly for vegetarians.
-They are delicious and are just the thing to satisfy meat eaters and vegetarians alike.
+They are delicious and are just the thing to satisfy meat eaters and vegetarians alike, and a great party snack idea.
 So, when I was approached by Australian Mushroom Growers to collaborate with them as part of their Summer Mushroom campaign I was excited as I love cooking with mushrooms.

 Summer Mushroom dishes can range from delicious salads, bbq recipes or something a little more substantial.
-They can be quick and easy or a little more intricate, so in the spirit of Summer Mushrooms, and daring to be different, I came up with Mushroom and Caramelised Onion Polenta Bites.
+They can be quick and easy or a little more intricate, so in the spirit of Summer Mushrooms, and daring to be different, I came up with a vegetarian canape of Mushroom and Caramelised Onion Polenta Bites.
 Deliciously crispy fried polenta topped with caramelised onions and mushrooms.
-Honestly, these are so addictive we struggled not to eat the plate I prepared to photograph.
+Honestly, these are so addictive we struggled not to eat the plate of mushroom polenta bites I prepared to photograph.

 - 2 cups of vegetable stock